Implicit Bias, LGBTQ, and Anti-Discrimination

 Getting Credit and Renewal Information

 Louisiana: For licensed Massage Therapists who have their license number and Louisiana selected within their account, we submit credits to LA for each approved course.
-Louisiana therapists – Please visit www.cemassage.com/la to view our current list of approved courses PRIOR to taking an exam (as course listings can change); no exchanges or refunds will be granted.
-Only courses that appear on our LA webpage with an LCEU number are approved for LA.
+Louisiana Therapists Notice: Visit www.cemassage.com/la to view our current list of approved courses before taking an exam (as course listings can change); no exchanges or refunds will be granted.
+Only courses on our LA webpage with an LCEU number are approved for LA.
 We do not submit credit for courses not approved by Louisiana.

 For all other states, entities, and board certification, it is your responsibility to submit credits to your appropriate licensing/certification board for each accepted course by your board.
 While we do our best to provide current and accurate information, it is ultimately your responsibility to ensure acceptance.
 Generally, you will have to submit the certificates during the renewal process or upon being audited.
 Your certificates are always available inside your account.
 We do not guarantee approval for each course for each state.
 NOT all courses are approved, even if we are approved directly by the state (our provider numbers will appear on each certificate regardless of approval).
 Note: This list is subject to change.

 ---For all states, you should search specifically for courses that you know are accepted for your state.
 This includes but is not limited to New York, Louisiana, and Texas.

 ---If you are unsure what your state requires for renewal or need their contact information to find out, please click on "Credentials/Licenses" at the top of the website, then select your renewing entity.
 If you need their contact information, scroll to the bottom of the page until you see "Massage Board Information."